Rudxain/Rudxain/README.md

 [Get cards like these!](https://github.com/anuraghazra/github-readme-stats)

 ## Personal
-- I'm currently unemployed.
+- Currently unemployed
-- Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos.
+- Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos
-- I’m interested in cybersecurity and ethical hacking.
+- Interested in cybersecurity and ethical hacking
-- I wish I dedicated more time to music, animation, and other forms of art.
+- Wish I dedicated more time to music, animation, and other forms of art
-- I'm willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness lol).
+- Willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness)
-- I have an "unhealthy obsession" with code refactoring (it's obvious from my GH activity, lol)
+- Have an "unhealthy obsession" with code refactoring.
+It's obvious from my GH activity 😂

 ## Repos
 - When my PRs are merged, **I'll delete my corresponding fork**.
-Thus, links to any of my forks may be broken/dead in the future.
-The only exception is [.files](https://github.com/Rudxain/dotfiles).
+Therefore, links to any of my forks may be [broken](https://en.wikipedia.org/wiki/Link_rot) (not dead, because it's not permanent) in the future.
+The exception is [.files](https://github.com/Rudxain/dotfiles)
-- All my repos use Semantic Versioning (except the ones that don't have versioning at all).
+- All my repos have [semver](https://semver.org), except the ones that don't have versioning at all
-- If I contribute to any of your repos, I hope you do the same for me (or other people)
+- If I contribute to any of your repos, I hope you do the same for me and/or other people

 ## Langs
 ❤Favorites: